A black-box adversarial attack for poisoning clustering: Experimental results

-In Figure \ref{suspicion32}, we show a qualitative assessment of the crafted adversarial spill-over samples.
+Finally, in Figure \ref{suspicion_mnist32} and \ref{suspicion_digits14}, we show a qualitative assessment of the crafted adversarial spill-over samples.
 Note that the crafted adversarial examples of \cite{suspicion} do not preserve box-constraints commonly adopted for image data.
 Indeed, pixel intensities exceed $255$ and $16$ for MNIST and Digits, respectively.
 We also evaluated the performance of \cite{suspicion} by clamping the resulting adversarial examples (\texttt{Spill-over$_{clamp}$}), and we observe that the number of spill-over samples is reduced.

-The reader can find further experiments of comparison in the supplementary material.
+In conclusion, \cite{suspicion} aims to find $\Delta$, which does not lead to the attack being considered an outlier using the , Coordinate-wise Min-Mahalanobis-Depth (COMD) measure, at the expense of existing box-constraints.
+Whereas our purpose consists of proposing an algorithm that can effectively corrupt a black-box clustering algorithm's performance by minimizing the attacker's power and effort (P\&E).
+Indeed, our attacks, as shown in Table \ref{tab:digit89_comp}-\ref{tab:comp_mocap}, show lower $\ell_0$ and $\ell_\infty$ compared to the attack obtained with \cite{suspicion}.
+These results suggest that our algorithm can craft effective poisoning attacks, even stronger than \cite{suspicion}, with less P\&E and satisfying the box-constraints